FAQAll of your frequently asked questions are answered here

 All Future Sounds equipment is self-supported.
 We do not need a table nor do we need a chair.
 We prefer to be centered close to the dance floor, with the required amount of empty space and electricity for the desired package and accessories.
 Some venues and coordinators separate the disc jockey from the dance floor as well as from the crowd.
 This separation makes our job more difficult.
 We are not there to be the center of attention, more importantly; we are there to facilitate reception events and the excitement for you and your guest.
 It is important for the entertainer or entertainment to have a connection with you and your guests.
 Having tables and your guests sitting between the dance floor and the sound system is not appealing to those sitting in front of the speakers.
 Below are some answers to frequently asked questions.
 A simple description of our service and equipment can be found on the Services Defined link above.
-Technical questions and the specific electrical requirements for each package can be viewed by clicking through the Specifications link above.
+Technical questions and the specific electrical requirements for each package can be viewed by clicking through the Specifications link.

 Future Sounds does carry insurance for all events.
 We have a yearly policy through R.V.
 Nuccio & Associates, Inc. For more information about our policy, please feel free to call the office and ask for details.

 You can contact the Future Sounds office a number of ways.
-You can do this through the availability and quote link at the top of the page or by clicking contact us link above.
+You can do this through the availability and quote link at the top of the page or by clicking the email in the header.
 You may call the office between 9 AM and 5 PM CST for verbal inquires and immediate assistance regarding availability.
 Our office number is (210) 945-9601.
-We can connect for an audio or video conference on Skype or FaceTime if that is a preferred method to communicate.
+We can connect for an audio or video conference if that is a preferred method to communicate.

 Yes.
 We are more than happy to meet and discuss your needs and our services with you in person.